 As with all HHE services, the cost of therapy is met by the charity but day clients are expected to make a contribution towards the non-therapy services provided e.g. tea/coffee, heating/lighting etc. This is a modest contribution of between £5 and £10 per week depending upon personal circumstances.

 What is the programme of therapy and support?

 See pages 'Our current programmes' and 'The support we offer'

 How much does it cost to run HHE?

-From the annual report and accounts, it cost £ 122,650 to run HHE in 2016/17; income was slightly less than spending.
+In the last year it has cost more than £ 123,000 to run HHE in 2016/17.
 Half of the income came from housing benefits from residents but the other half came from grants and donations which are increasingly challenging to obtain.
 We are grateful to all those who supported the charity in this way; nonetheless the trustees continue to support grant applications and donation funding to ensure that the charity can continue to function.